Trier (electoral district): Members

 The constituency has been held by the Christian Democratic Union (CDU) during all but two Bundestag terms since its creation.
 It was first represented by Heinrich Kemper of the CDU from 1949 to 1957, followed by Alois Zimmer until 1965 and Heinrich Holkenbrink until 1969.
 Carl-Ludwig Wagner then served from 1969 to 1976.
 Günther Schartz was representative from 1976 to 1994.
 Franz Peter Basten served a single term from 1994 to 1998 before Karl Diller won the constituency for the Social Democratic Party (SPD) in 1998.
 He served two terms.
 Bernhard Kaster regained it for the CDU in 2005 and served until 2017.
 Andreas Steier was elected in 2017.
 Verena Hubertz of the SPD won the constituency in 2021.
+The seat became vacant as a result of the 2025 election.

 Election results

+2025 election

+Under the new voting system implemented for the 2025 election, although the CSU candidate won the most votes in this constituency, due to the low winning percentage, the constituency seat will remain vacant as not enough second (party) votes were won to be allocated this seat.